A discrete model for Gell-Mann matrices: Dirac matrices

 \subsection{A quaternionic reflection group}

 The action of $G_{27}$ on $E_{128}$ is more difficult to calculate, but much of the work has been done for us in \cite{quatref,BM}, though with some errors in \cite{BM} we need to watch out for.
+In order to avoid overloading the paper with detailed calculations, I shall state without proof numerous facts about this action that are well-known to group-theorists.
 It is probably easiest to start from the quaternionic reflection group called $S_3$ in \cite{quatref}, which happens to be an extension of $E_{128}$ by the rotation subgroup of the Weyl group of type $E_6$.
 Quaternionic reflections are given by the same formula (\ref{reflform}) as for complex reflections, with appropriate choices for the quaternionic scalar $\lambda$.

 In order to ensure that reflections are linear maps we should check the order of multiplication, since the quaternions are non-commutative.
 (Note that the conventions in \cite{quatref,BM} are opposite to each other, and we follow the latter.)
 The particular order given in (\ref{reflform}) ensures that replacing $x$ by a scalar multiple $\mu x$ gives the same scalar multiple on the right hand side.
 Moreover, replacing $r$ by a scalar multiple $\mu r$ replaces $x.r$ by $(x.r)\bar\mu$, so changes the scalar $1-\lambda$ to $1-\mu^{-1}\lambda\mu$.
 Hence reflections of order $2$, with $\lambda=-1$, are invariant under this operation, but other reflections are not.

 The group $G_{27}$ can be generated by the products of pairs of reflections of order $2$ in the mirrors defined by

 Indeed, we can take the products of the first reflection with the other $8$ to represent the $8$ Gell-Mann matrices.
 Generators for the full group of order $648$ can then be taken as